gofr-dev/gofr/docs/advanced-guide/remote-log-level-change/page.md

 - **logLevel:** The new log level you want to set for the specified service.

-GoFr intelligently parses this response and dynamically adjusts log levels according to the provided configurations.
+GoFr parses this response and dynamically adjusts log levels according to the provided configurations.